Life & Works of Brian Alan Burhoe – All About Us & More

 ABOUT BRIAN ALAN BURHOE:

-“A Graduate of the Holland College Culinary Institute of Canada, Brian Alan Burhoe has cooked in Atlantic Coast restaurants and health care institutional kitchens for over 30 years.
-He holds a Nova Scotia Journeyman Cook’s Certificate.
-He is a member of the Canadian Culinary Federation, Canada’s largest federally chartered professional chefs’ organization.
+“A Graduate of the Holland College Culinary Institute of Canada, Brian Alan Burhoe cooked in Atlantic Coast restaurants and health care institutional kitchens for over 30 years.
+Holds a Nova Scotia Journeyman Cook’s Certificate.
+Member of the Canadian Culinary Federation, Canada’s largest federally chartered professional chefs’ organization.
 [1]

 “Brian lives with his wife Mary Lee on the ragged Atlantic coast of Nova Scotia.